GoogleCloudPlatform/community/tutorials/interconnect-usage-using-vpc-flow-logs/index.md

 1. Choose BigQuery dataset as a destination.
 Click **Create Sink**.

 ## Excluding the unwanted IP ranges from log export

-If there are many CIDR blocks advertised from on-prem into the cloud and only a few CIDR blocks in the cloud, it'd be easier to list the unwanted ranges instead.
-It can be done in two ways:<br>
+If there are many CIDR blocks advertised from on-premises into the cloud and only a few CIDR blocks in the cloud, it might be easier to list the unwanted ranges instead.
+It can be done in two ways:

 **First option: extend the log query.**